Bootleg Series Volume 1: The Quine Tapes: The Quine Tapes

 During 1969, the Velvet Underground toured the United States and Canada, playing well over 70 dates.
 By this time, the band had picked up a sizeable fan base and every now and then a fan would bring along, with consent of the band, recording equipment to record a set.
-Most of the time, this would mean relatively simple hand-held recorders resulting in lo-fi mono audience recordings, as with this set and the live album Live at Max's Kansas City (1972) (1969: The Velvet Underground Live was the notable exception, using stereo soundboard recordings).
+Most of the time, this would mean relatively simple hand-held recorders resulting in lo-fi mono audience recordings, as with this set and the live album Live at Max's Kansas City (1972).
+The double album 1969: The Velvet Underground Live (1974) was the notable exception, using stereo soundboard recordings), primarily from The Matrix in San Francisco.

 Robert Quine, an avid Velvet Underground fan, used to travel to as many concerts as possible.
 He became friends with the band and they allowed him to record sets from the audience, occasionally asking for playbacks.
-Quine recorded many concerts, but as his original musicassette tapes began to wear out, he compiled four reels of what he considered the best material.
+Quine recorded many concerts, but as his original cassette tapes began to wear out, he compiled four reels of what he considered the best material.
 These "best-of" reels were ultimately released in 2001 as the present The Quine Tapes set.
-The original musicassettes from which the reels were compiled no longer exist.
+The original cassettes from which the reels were compiled no longer exist.

 Musically, The Quine Tapes finds the band in the same phase in their history as documented on 1969—the two sets even share a performance of "Rock and Roll", recorded at the same concert by both Quine and the Matrix sound personnel.
 Quine's tapes, although lo-fi audience recordings, capture much more of the music's ambience, especially in the larger venues, such as Washington University in St. Louis.
 Additionally, The Quine Tapes contains songs that the band only rarely performed by this time, such as "Sunday Morning", "Venus in Furs" and "The Black Angel's Death Song", along with other obscurities such as "Over You", "Ride into the Sun", and "Follow the Leader", which had never even been bootlegged in its original form.

 The Bootleg series

 The Quine Tapes is, to date, the only entry in the Bootleg series.
 The second volume was to be a recording of an April 1967 show at the Gymnasium in New York City, which marked the live debut of "Sister Ray".
 Two songs from the show, "Guess I'm Falling in Love" and "Booker T", appeared on the box set Peel Slowly and See (1995), and the full show was released in December 2013 as part of the "Super Deluxe" reissue of White Light/White Heat.
+It contains the only known recorded performance of "I'm Not a Young Man Anymore".